Enro/economic-impacts-OS/glossary.md

 This analysis looks at issues such as, in the transportation sector, improved infrastructure planning and management, optimized fleet investment and better-informed consumer decision-making.

  ## Willingness to accept
  What payment they would accept for loss of access.
+Getting an accurate estimate of willingness to pay/accept from surveys can be difficult for reasons including respondents’ own difficulties in estimating value, incentives to obscure true value estimates, and mismatch between valuations and real purchasing behaviour.

  ## Willingness to pay
  What users would pay to retain access.
+Getting an accurate estimate of willingness to pay/accept from surveys can be difficult for reasons including respondents’ own difficulties in estimating value, incentives to obscure true value estimates, and mismatch between valuations and real purchasing behaviour.